The Mouth is Not the Brain: Bridging Energy-Based World Models and Language Generation: Proposed Model

 \subsection{Adapter: Projecting Beliefs to Language Space}

-The adapter bridges the world model and the language model by projecting latent belief states into the embedding space of GPT-2.
-Specifically, we concatenate the mean-field activations from all hidden layers of the DBM, $[\mu^{(1)}; \ldots; \mu^{(L)}] \in \mathbb{R}^{\sum_{l=1}^{L} H_l}$, and pass this vector through a MLP.
+The adapter bridges the world model and the language model by projecting latent belief states into GPT-2's embedding space.
+The concatenated mean-field activations $[\mu^{(1)}; \ldots; \mu^{(L)}]$ are passed through a multi-layer perceptron \citep[MLP;][]{mlp} that outputs $K$ soft prompt embeddings $S \in \mathbb{R}^{K \times D}$, prepended to text prompt embeddings as conditioning context.

-The MLP outputs a sequence of $K$ soft prompt embeddings, each of dimension $D$ matching GPT-2's embedding size.
-Formally:

-These soft prompts are prepended to the text prompt embeddings (e.g., "Write a product review:") and fed to GPT-2 as conditioning context.
-The soft prompts carry the semantic content derived from the world model, while the text prompt specifies the output format and task framing.

-During training, only the adapter parameters are updated since the DBM is finetuned and GPT-2 remains frozen.
-The training objective is to minimize the cross-entropy loss (CE Loss) \cite{machinelearning} between the generated text and the ground-truth review, given the corresponding consumer profile.
-This setup follows the soft prompt tuning paradigm \cite{soft_prompt}, but differs in that our soft prompts are derived from an external world model rather than learned end-to-end from text alone.
-CE Loss is optimized using AdaMax \cite{adam}.
+This setup follows the soft prompt tuning paradigm \citep{soft_prompt}, but differs in a key respect: our soft prompts are derived from an external world model rather than learned end-to-end from text alone.
+During training, only the adapter parameters are updated to minimize cross-entropy loss between generated and ground-truth reviews with AdaMax \citep{adam}, while DBM weights are fixed after finetuning and GPT-2 remains frozen.